asberg95/Social_Inequality_Lab/_pages/about.md

 ## Welcome to the Social Inequality Lab

-We study the causes, mechanisms, and consequences of social inequality.
-Our research covers various topics, including cooperation, income volatility, financial stress and trust, poverty, and different dimensions of inequality (economics, social, conversion, health).
+The Social Inequality Lab investigates the psychological processes underlying social decision-making, with a focus on poverty.
+Through experimental research, we study how inequality shapes both fundamental and applied decision-making processes.
+We also develop and test interventions aimed at improving the well-being of people in poverty, working in close collaboration with governmental and NGO partners to translate scientific insights into real-world policy.

-We are based in the department of Social, Economic, and Organisational Psychology at Leiden University, and we combine insights from behavioral economics, social psychology, and cognitive science to address fundamental questions about the effects of inequality on one's behavior.
+We are based at the department of Social, Economic, and Organisational Psychology at Leiden University.

 <div class="lab-group-photo">
   <img src="{{ '/assets/img/isl.jpeg' | relative_url }}"